timokau/nix-bisect/README.md

 will prompt me to manually check for a segfault and use my input to decide whether the current revision is good or bad.

+## How to get nix-bisect

-Keep in mind however that this is very early stages.
+Keep in mind that this tool is in a very early stage of development.
 Barely anything is documented.
 I built this to scratch my own itch, and I continue developing it whenever I need some feature.

 Still, I can already be quite useful for some people.
 It is not packaged in nixpkgs, but if you want to try it out simply use `nix-shell` with the